defencedigital/moduk-service-manual/src/secure-by-design/security-from-the-start.md

 ## What you need to do

-Secure by Design activities in Defence are grouped into 7 areas.
-These are:
+To be Secure by Design, you and your team need to do certain activities.
+These are grouped into 7 areas:

 1. Set your context
 <!-- Define how your technology or service uses Defence data and how much risk it carries. -->